 This is the third music video I created during the pandemic: “The Moon Is a Harsh Mistress,” written by Jimmy Webb.
 Continue reading

 The second music video I put together during the pandemic was “Georgia on My Mind,” by Hoagy Carmichael and Stuart Gorrell.
-This recording featuring vocals by Luther Schutz Continue reading
+This recording features vocals by Luther Schutz Continue reading

-In mid-2020, as the pandemic dragged on, the death of John Prine, the great American songwriter, prompted me to ask Seattle singer-songwriter Larry Murante to join my wife Tina and me in recording Prine’s classic “Angel from Montgomery” Continue reading
+In mid-2020, as the pandemic dragged on, we learned of the death of the great American songwriter John Prine.
+That prompted me to ask Seattle singer-songwriter Larry Murante to join my wife Tina and me in recording Prine’s classic “Angel from Montgomery” Continue reading

 I was thinking about our president and how he got to where he is today.
 As he becomes more and more the ruthless dictator one associates with totalitarian regimes, it’s painfully ironic that his success has been based on the very qualities of decency that he is hell-bent on destroying.